 Right Ascension – The hour order of RA coordinates are in the same east to west direction as Earth’s rotation.
 For example, using the RA hour coordinate of 5h, anything numerically higher (6h, 7h, so on…) is east, and anything lower is west.
 That’s because with any respective hour coordinate, anything lower rises and sets before, and anything higher rises and sets after.
 Once you get up to an RA of 23h 59m 59s, then the RA value resets back to zero as you move east through the coordinates.

 Since Vega is at 18h and M 13 is at 16h, that means you need to move it west.
 Move the telescope until the arrow is pointed at 16h, and using the increment lines between 16 and 17, as close to 41m as possible.

 At this point, if you did it correctly, you should be able to see the star cluster come into view!

-If you don’t see what you’re looking for, it could go back to poor polar alignment, to errors in moving the setting circles during calibration, to errors in reading them, or you may have confused the RA hour angles between north and south due to the two sets of numbers.
+If you don’t see what you’re looking for, it could be due to poor polar alignment, or errors in moving the setting circles during calibration, to errors in reading them, or you may have confused the RA hour angles between north and south due to the two sets of numbers.

 Using the setting circles may be a long task, but when practicing them and getting them done right, it makes finding any deep sky object much easier!
 You’ll find many things you couldn’t otherwise find by simple eyeballing techniques!